kubernetes-sigs/kustomize/proposals/22-04-localize-command.md

   undo the command, which is undesirable. <br></br>

-* Instead of requiring the user to specify a second argument `scope`, the command could by definition limit its copying to `target`.
-However, in the case of **Story 1**, the command would force the user to set `target` to `example` in order to include `example/base` in the localization of `example/overlay`.
+* Instead of requiring the user to specify a second argument `scope`, the command could by definition limit its copying to the local `target`.
+However, in the case of [Story 1](#story-1), the command would force the user to set `target` to `example` in order to include `example/base` in the localization of `example/overlay`.
 The user would then have to create a kustomization file at `example` that points to `example/overlay` under the `resources` field.
 The creation of the kustomization file solely for this purpose is messy and more work for the user.

 ## Rollout Plan